Skip to content

 (I do think it was a bit of a missed opportunity to pair Oyster White with Acacia Haze instead of with Oyster Bay.
 Just kidding!
 Kind of…it would have been fun to say.)

-Sherwin Williams Acacia Haze Exterior
+Sherwin Williams Acacia Haze on an Exterior

 We have hereby established that Acacia Haze is a wonderful indoor color.
 So how about outdoors?